rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 - `pyenv local <Python version>`  to set an installed Python version for a given project folder.
 - `pyenv uninstall <Python version>` to uninstall an already installed Python version.

-Pyenv also allows us to manage environments with a plugin called [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv), but for this, I prefer to use Pipenv, so I will talk about that in the next section.
+Pyenv also allows us to manage environments with a plugin called [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv), but for this, I prefer to use Pipenv, which I will discuss in the next section.

 ## Pipenv
 Pipenv is a tool to manage the needed packages in a Python project.
 With this tool you are able to: